-- To provide timely capacity for the management of resources at material assets in an efficient manner to underpin economic development and demographic change. - To enhance the health of the community and reduce health inequalities to a) address the needs of the increasing elderly population and b) to help deliver a healthy workforce. - Develop an understanding of the services provided by the natural environment and value those assets found within Telford & Wrekin to develop a landscape scale or area-wide management strategy. - 24.
+- 23. Plans and programmes that could affect the Local Plan were reviewed and considered together with information collected relevant to the characteristics of the borough.
+From these studies a number of key sustainability issues and opportunities were identified.
+These are set out in full in the Final SA Scoping Report (June 2013) as well as Section 2 of the main IA Report.
+The overall key challenges were identified as follows: - Delivery of a skilled and healthy workforce able to retain/attract the businesses able to expand over the next 15 years. - To provide timely capacity for the management of resources and material assets in an efficient manner to underpin economic development and demographic change. - To enhance the health of the community and reduce health inequalities to a) address the needs of the increasing elderly population and b) to help deliver a healthy workforce. - Develop an understanding of the services provided by the natural environment and value those assets found within Telford & Wrekin to develop a landscape scale or area-wide management strategy. - 24.
 The baseline and review of other plans was updated in 2014 so that the basis for assessment remained current.
 This also demonstrated that the sustainability issues are still relevant and that the methods of assessment remain applicable.

-How has the Telford and Wrekin Draft Local Plan been assessed?
+How has the Telford and Wrekin Local Plan been assessed?

 25. An IA Framework was compiled and included IA Objectives that aim to resolve the issues and problems identified for development planning in the Plan area.
 This IA Framework, together with the baseline information, comprised the basis for assessment, and is summarised in Table below.
+It should be noted that the IA Framework has been refined and amended to take account of consultation responses received as part of the iterative and on-going IA process.